Retirement expenses: Supplementing social security and medicare

-Social Security and Medicare provide a good foundation for your retirement—but they won’t take care of all your financial needs.
+Social Security and Medicare can provide a good foundation for your retirement—but they won’t take care of all your financial needs.1

 And while Medicare covers some of the cost of healthcare, you're still responsible for the remainder.
 Expenses not covered by Medicare include: